SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 Tags: Energy, Environmental

 Effects:
 This creates a circular wall of flame centered on a location within range, with the listed radius.
 The wall itself is 1 yard thick, and (ninjutsu damage bonus) \* 3 yards tall.
 Anyone who crosses the wall takes the listed damage, as well as an Ignite equal to the user's ninjutsu damage bonus, and a Burn equal to twice the user's ninjutsu damage bonus.

 It uses the Speed it was performed at to determine the damage from its user's ninjutsu damage bonus.
 As it does not constitute an attack at that point, defensive Interrupts can't be used to mitigate it.

 \--------------------------------------------------------------------------------------------------------

 # **Raiton**

+## Lightning (Raiton)

+Nothing out of the ordinary here!
+This is chakra-based electricity, not real electricity, so it has no special ability to, say, electrocute everyone in contact with water, or anything like that (Though some specific Raiton jutsus DO have similar effects to actual electricity, that is inherent to those jutsus and not the element as a whole).

 [|E-Ranks|](#raiton-e-rank)
 [|D-Ranks|](#raiton-d-rank)